 How We Help

-- Counsel regarding compliance with forced labor laws including US Customs and Border Protection Withhold Release Orders and Findings
+- Counsel regarding compliance with forced labor laws including the Uyghur Forced Labor Prevention Act, US Customs and Border Protection Withhold Release Orders, and Findings

-- Assist with determining whether products are subject to Withhold Release Orders and prepare petitions for the release of detained or seized merchandise and file protests for excluded merchandise to secure the release of goods
+- Assist with determining whether products are subject to the UFLPA, Withhold Release Orders, or Findings, and prepare petitions for the release of detained or seized merchandise and file protests for excluded merchandise to secure the release of goods

 - Develop and implement forced labor codes of conduct and compliance programs and manuals